How To Save HannibalReading Time: 6 minutes

-It definitely seems like a revival is possible, and plus this is 2015.
-No longer are the days where one must be contempt with the outcome of their favourite medium.
-Countless TV shows have been brought back to life with fan demand; Jericho, Community, Fringe and many more have been saved by the loyal commitment their followers.
+It seems like a revival is possible, and plus, this is 2015.
+No longer are the days where one must be contempt with the outcome of their favorite medium.
+Countless TV shows have been brought back to life with fan demand; Jericho, Community, Fringe, and much more have been saved by the loyal commitment to their followers.

 Here are a few steps on what you can do to help bring Hannibal back to life.

 - Email networks and streaming services.
-In addition to twitter, personally let these networks know that Hannibal will be a great addition to their line-up.
-It already looks like Netflix has already been bombarded by the Fannibals. *Although it would seem from a recent update from Bryan Fuller, Netflix may be out of the picture because of contractual rights with Amazon Prime.
+In addition to Twitter, personally, let these networks know that Hannibal will be a great addition to their line-up.
+It already looks like the Fannibals have already bombarded Netflix. *Although it would seem from a recent update from Bryan Fuller, Netflix may be out of the picture because of contractual rights with Amazon Prime.

 - Sign Petitions.
-Not everyone has a Twitter account, but the vast majority of internet users will have an email address and that is all it takes to sign a Change.org petition.
-This one here already has a massive 57,000 signatures.
+Not everyone has a Twitter account, but the vast majority of internet users will have an email address, and that is all it takes to sign a Change.org petition.
+This one here already has a large 57,000 signatures.
 Every signature is another voice heard.
 There is another petition here with nearly 20,000 signatures.